mikepk/pybald/docs/getting_started.rst

 The console has a testing / convenience client ``c`` that allows you to issue simulated web requests to your application.
 Here we've fetched the "/" url from the application and received a response.
 You can see some debug information is printed to the screen about what URL we fetched, what method and what controller and action were invoked.
 Finally we print the response from that url which is the simple web response message that pybald is working!

 Pow!
-You're running a Pybald application.
+You're running a pybald application.

 Structure of a Pybald Application
 ---------------------------------

-A Pybald application is configured, at least partially, by the directory structure.
-Placing files with certain naming conventions in certain paths will "activate" them for use.
+A Pybald application is configured, at least partially, by the directory structure of the *project*.
+The pybald router will look for files in certain paths and will "activate" them for use.

 ``./app``
   This is the primary application directory containing the controllers, views and models